Nyingma: Internal administration

 The internal administration recently changed.
 During the 31st Nyingma Monlam in 2020, Shechen Rabjam Rinpoche was requested to accept the position.
 Rinpoche did not accept, and expressed his concerns about how the continued appointment of a "head of the tradition" would be problematic.
 Upon his suggestion, the representatives of major Nyingma monasteries decided that the position of "head of Nyingma tradition" would thenceforth not be selected.
 Instead, representatives would be selected for the Nyingma Monlam Committee, which would look after the welfare of the tradition.

 The Nyingma school is therefore decentralized and often individual monastery administration decisions are made by the community of the lamas together with senior sangha members.
 The Nyingma school is also historically characterized and distinguished by this decentralization and by their general wider political disinterest.
 They have a dual sangha -'red and white'.
 The 'red sangha' is composed of ordained monks and nuns, usually residing in monasteries and nunneries; the 'white sangha' is composed of vow-holding ngakmapas, who can be householders.
+The latter have tantric ordination.
+Often used loosely in modern times by organisations and students of Buddhism, formally the term 'white sangha' refers only to ordained practitioners.